stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 ### Synopsis

-**Classical Numerical Analysis: A Comprehensive Course** (CNA) is our new book (2023) on numerical analysis aimed at graduate and advanced undergraduate students and published by Cambridge University Press.
-Written by my colleague, [Abner Salgado](https://sites.google.com/utk.edu/abnersg/), and myself, CNA is our attempt to make numerical analysis accessible and understandable to a modern audience.
-The following is the back-cover blurb for the book:
+**Classical Numerical Analysis: A Comprehensive Course** (CNA) is our 2023 textbook on numerical analysis for graduate and advanced undergraduate students, published by Cambridge University Press.
+Written by my colleague [Abner Salgado](https://sites.google.com/utk.edu/abnersg/) and me, CNA is our attempt to make numerical analysis accessible and understandable to a modern audience.
+The following is the book's back-cover description:

 Numerical Analysis is a broad field, and coming to grips with all of it may seem like a daunting task.
 This text provides a thorough and comprehensive exposition of all the topics contained in a classical graduate sequence in numerical analysis.
 With an emphasis on theory and connections with linear algebra and analysis, the book shows all the rigor of numerical analysis.
 Its high level and exhaustive coverage will prepare students for research in the field and become a valuable reference as they continue their career.
 Students will appreciate the simple notation, clear assumptions and arguments, as well as the many examples and classroom-tested exercises ranging from simple verification to qualifying exam-level problems.
 In addition to the many examples with hand calculations, readers will also be able to translate theory into practical computational codes by running sample MATLAB codes as they try out new concepts.